KrushCom/company/job-engineer.md

 * Deploying code to a server
 * Object-oriented programming

-We will offer bonus points for a healthy knowledge of Herobrine.
+Bonus points for a love of "I Am Error".

 http://krushcom.com/